 - If the bulb contains mercury

-The number of lumens will be printed on the bulb.
-If the bulb is a CFL, it may be on the bulb's base.
-CFLs also will include a web address, epa.gov/cfl, for information on safe recycling and disposal.
+The number of lumens is printed on the bulb.
+If the bulb is a CFL, it may be on the bulb’s base.
+CFLs also include a web address, epa.gov/cfl, for information on safe recycling and disposal.
 CFLs contain mercury, so you need to be careful if a CFL breaks and you need to clean it up and dispose of it.

-Learn more about shopping for light bulbs at energysavers.gov/lighting.
+Learn more about shopping for light bulbs at energy.gov.